It takes time to crystallise something.

 Going into the granular, do get hold of the full benefit illustration (because now the guaranteed yield is specified upfront) and as much product information as possible (information junkie behaviour).
 Specifically for insurance, comparefirst.sg is a decent starting point to select some relevant products.

 This methodology can be applied to plenty, know that it can lead towards specific advice.
 Last but not least, the advisor rep you are working with, who puts in effort to work this process through with you, deserves to be remunerated somehow.
-You know what I do, let me know how I can be of service.
+You know what I do, let me know how I help facilitate decision making.